Last Updated on September 19, 2023 by Chase Manhattan

 The Evolution engine, or the Blockhead as it was affectionately known, was Harley Davidson’s solution to the problems that plagued its earlier engines.
 The EVO motor was more powerful, more reliable, and easier to maintain than its predecessors.

-The EVO engine was introduced in 1984 and was used in a variety of Harley Davidson models until 1999.
-This period marked a significant turning point in Harley Davidson’s history and helped solidify the company’s reputation for producing high-quality, powerful motorcycles.
+Harley Davidson introduced the EVO engine in 1984 and was used in a variety of Harley Davidson models until 1999.
+This year Evo motor (1984), and subsequent period of production, marked a significant turning point in Harley Davidson’s history and helped solidify the company’s reputation for producing high-quality, powerful motorcycles.

 Keep reading: Harley 96 vs 103